Finite-Sample Risk Approximation and Risk-Consistent Tuning for Generalized Ridge Estimation in Nonlinear Models: Controlling Extreme Realizations: Empirical Illustration

 In this sense, the ridge estimator does not necessarily provide uniformly more reliable inference than the MLE.
 Rather, it serves as a robustness check by stabilizing the propensity score estimation and revealing how sensitive second-step inference is to instability in the first-step model.

-Further implementation details and additional results are reported in Online Appendix~E. In particular, ridge estimators using cross-validation selectors produce estimates and standard errors similar to those obtained under the MLE and therefore do not reveal the instability detected by the MSE-based selector.
+Further implementation details and additional results are reported in Online Appendix~E. In this application, ridge estimators using cross-validation selectors produce estimates and standard errors similar to those obtained under the MLE, whereas the MSE-based selector reveals instability that is less apparent under those alternatives.

+This difference reflects the distinct objectives of the selection methods.
+MSE-based tuning responds more directly to instability in coefficient estimation, particularly that arising from extreme realizations.
+We interpret this pattern as a diagnostic feature of the method in this application rather than as a general property.